Chart icon: chart user instructionsUsing our interactive charts

 Drug categoryN%N%N%

-Drug poisonings involving heroin are more likely to also involve methamphetamine (71% and 77%) than deaths involving synthetic opioids without heroin (42%).
-Those dying with synthetic opioids but not heroin appear to be more likely than those with heroin and not synthetics to also have cocaine or alcohol mentioned on the death certificate.
+Drug poisonings involving heroin are more likely to also involve methamphetamine (58% and 78%) than deaths involving synthetic opioids without heroin (51%), although the latter proportion has increased in recent years.
 Those dying with synthetic opioids but not heroin appear to be less likely to also have methadone or other commonly prescribed opioids present.
-For the group of deaths involving both heroin and synthetic opioids, what stands out is the relatively common presence of another drug (only 11% had no other category listed), most often methamphetamine (77% of these deaths also involved methamphetamine).
+For the group of deaths involving both heroin and synthetic opioids, what stands out is the relatively common presence of another drug (only 8% had no other category listed), most often methamphetamine (78% of these deaths also involved methamphetamine).

 Fentanyl source